DawallAZllon91/kotlin-web-site/docs/topics/tour/kotlin-tour-null-safety.md

 potential problems with `null` values at compile time, rather than at run time.

 Null safety is a combination of features that allow you to:

-* explicitly declare when `null` values are allowed in your program.
+* Explicitly declare when `null` values are allowed in your program.
-* check for `null` values.
+* Check for `null` values.
-* use safe calls to properties or functions that may contain `null` values.
+* Use safe calls to properties or functions that may contain `null` values.
-* declare actions to take if `null` values are detected.
+* Declare actions to take if `null` values are detected.

 ## Nullable types